Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: Approximation on unbounded sets in Riemann surfaces

-In 1986, A.\ Boivin \cite{Boivin1986} extended Nersesjan's result to a characterization of sets of holomorphic Carleman approximation in open Riemann surfaces, and he provided a sufficient condition on sets of meromorphic Carleman approximation.
-The proof of these results is out of the scope of our survey.
-Instead, we look at the related problem of {\em uniform approximation} of functions in $\Acal(E)$ by holomorphic functions on $D$.
-This type of approximation was considered by N.\ U.\ Arakeljan \cite{Arakeljan1964,Arakeljan1968,Arakeljan1971} who proved the following result characterizing {\em Arakeljan sets}.
+We now look at the related problem of {\em uniform approximation} of functions in the space $\Acal(E)$ by holomorphic functions on $D$.
+This type of approximation was considered by N.\ U.\ Arakelian \cite{Arakelian1964,Arakelian1968,Arakelian1971} who proved the following result characterizing {\em Arakelian sets}.